|

 wrote all those books about parenting must've never had

-nobody ever told me that someday I'd be running up a
+me that someday I'd be running up a

-mountain, trying to find some blood-root, because that's
+mountain, trying to find some

-to the flea-spray I just put on our dog.
+flea-medication we put on our dog.

 well.
 We'd just end up with another one anyway--- we